pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - For the range type we have a nice helper function, typeidType.
   This is just defined with the parser code.
   A `Type` is just a typedef'd `HeapTuple`, so we have to free that the same way.
+- Since it's really a HeapTuple, we free it the same way (highlight).
 - Another helpful function here is `typeTypeName`, which gives us a C-string for the type.
-- If you're lucky there will be a helpful function that calls `SearchSysCache` for you, so don't forget to check for that.
-- Since it's really a HeapTuple, we free it the same way (highlight).